 To stop being clingy, you need to boost your own confidence.
 Remember that you are your own person and that you survived before you met your guy – and you could survive if you broke up.
 You shouldn’t have to answer to anyone else, and nor should your guy.
 Remember your own merits and achievements and embrace them.
 The sum of you isn’t you + him = a whole – it’s you, and you alone.

 Incoming search terms:

 - how to stop being clingy

 - how to stop being clingy and jealous

 - how to stop being clingy to a guy

 - stop being clingy

-- how to get him back after being clingy
+- need to stop being clingy

-- how to fix being clingy
+- how not to be clingy